EndPointCorp/end-point-blog/2020/06/24/magento-2-creating-a-custom-theme.html.md

 #### Creating a custom view file

-`etc/view.xml` controls many frontend configurations like the product thumbnail width, how the product image gallery is displayed, and the image magnifier tool among other things.
+`etc/view.xml` controls many frontend configurations like the product thumbnail width, how the product image gallery is displayed, and the image magnifier tool, among other things.
 To add our custom view file to our theme, we need to copy the existing file from our parent theme.
 For Luma, it will be located at `vendor/magento/theme-frontend-luma/etc/view.xml`.
-To copy the file, in our website’s root, we need to run:
+To copy the file, we need to run the following in our website’s root:

 ```bash
 mkdir -p app/design/frontend/EndPoint/MyTheme/etc